xcepti0n/vaibhavbhatia.net/content/posts/this-website-setup/_index.md

 +++
-title = 'Creating a public website' date = 2024-01-02T23:04:02-08:00
-groupByYear = false
+title = 'Create and host your own website using nginx, cloudflare and Hugo' date = 2024-01-02T23:04:02-08:00 groupByYear = false
 +++

-Here is the process I followed to setup my first website (this exact one!).

-#### It will assume that you have:
+Here is a step by step guide to help you host your own first website.

+#### To host your own website you will need
--  A domain (eg - \<your name\>.com), if you want to host publically.
+-  A *domain* (eg - \<your name\>.com), if you want to host publically.
--  Basic understanding about how a website works, like what is a webpage, server and domain provider..
+    If you don't have it already you can get one by following this [guide](https://developers.cloudflare.com/registrar/get-started/register-domain/).
+Cloudflare is one of Domain pprovider, you can choose your favorite domain provider.
+- A server - It can be a docker container on your own Laptop, a mini PC running proxmox or a server running on linode or any other server providers..
+    You can use Debian, Ubuntu or any other OS of your choice.
+(Articles below considers you have Debian 12)

+You will learn as you go through the articles, as I did when I followed the process of setting up this website.

-**This is the order if you have no setup:**
+**It is recommended to follow this order if you have no initial setup**

-*Server and Certs* -> *Hosting* -> *Making website using Hugo*
+*Setup HTTPS server using NGINX* -> *Host your website using Cloudflare tunnel* -> *Make website using Hugo*